ZacHooper/blog/readme.md

 - [ ] Plan May post
 - [ ] Add project content
 - [ ] Add downloadable CV
+- [ ] Design own theme using Nightfall & Terminal as inspiration
+    ie ditch the nightfall base in favour of a custom one

 ## Theme